Chapter 05 · Conversion mechanics

 The empirical-optimal reminder includes the meeting time in the recipient's local zone, the agenda line, the join link, and a single explicit reschedule path ("if this no longer works, here are two replacement slots").
 The reminder that includes the explicit reschedule path produces fewer no-shows and more reschedules — a strictly better operational outcome, because a reschedule is one re-attempt away from a held meeting and a no-show is a recovery problem.

-Multi-stakeholder meeting booking
+Multi-stakeholder booking choreography

 The AE-availability problem